larsonjl/earth_data_tools/README.md

 # Oceanography tools

-A collection of python examples for oceanographic data analysis
+A collection of ipython notebooks describing various methods for oceanographic data analysis

 ## Examples
 #### WOD Casts to profiles - 2D profiles with bathymetry from GEBCO bathymetry and World Oceanographic Database CTD data